 All about Mr. Grant

-I am honored to be serving in my seventh year as the principal of Washington GT Magnet Elementary School where I taught and both of my sons attended.
+I am honored to be serving in my eighth year as the principal of Washington GT Magnet Elementary School where I taught and both of my sons attended.
 I have been an educator for over 30 years and my goal is to engage and challenge every child in a thriving learning community.
 I believe a strong, healthy school is one where a passionate and skilled staff works in collaboration with actively involved parents and our broader community to prepare our students to be well-rounded leaders in the 21st century.
 I am proud to be part of such a strong and diverse community of learners.

 I have a B.A in political science with a minor in economics from Tulane University in New Orleans, LA.
 After briefly interning on Capitol Hill, I taught elementary school in an inner city Catholic school in Washington, DC.
 I earned a master's degree in elementary education at Syracuse University.
 In the early 1990s I moved to Raleigh where I taught at Durant Road Year Round Elementary School for 5 years and Washington GT Magnet Elementary for 10 years.
 During that time I was a mentor teacher and became a National Board Certified teacher.
 After 19 years in the classroom, I earned a master's degree in administration from NC State through the Wake County Leadership Cohort.
 I served as the assistant principal at Briarcliff Elementary in Cary for three years and in 2010 was the named the Assistant Principal of the Year for Wake County.
 Prior to serving as Washington's principal, I was the principal of Lacy Elementary school for 3 years.